John Dingell, 92, longest-serving member of Congress, dies

 Dingell served in the Army during World War II and was one of the war’s last veterans to serve in Congress.
 After the war, he attended Georgetown University and graduated with a bachelor’s degree in chemistry and a law degree.

+Dingell, who introduced his father’s universal, single-payer health insurance bill every Congress, became one of the original authors of what would become the Affordable Care Act.

-Former President Barack Obama awarded Dingell the Presidential Medal of Freedom in 2014, saying that the congressman “build a peerless record of his own” over the course of six decades.
+Former President Barack Obama awarded Dingell the Presidential Medal of Freedom in 2014, saying the congressman "built a peerless record of his own" over the course of six decades.

-“He gaveled in the vote for Medicare, helped lead the fight for the Civil Rights Act.
+"He gaveled in the vote for Medicare, helped lead the fight for the Civil Rights Act.
 For more than half a century, in every single Congress, John introduced a bill for comprehensive health care.
-That is, until he didn’t have to do it anymore.
-I could not have been prouder to have John by my side when I signed the Affordable Care Act into law,” Obama said.
+That is, until he didn't have to do it anymore.
+I could not have been prouder to have John by my side when I signed the Affordable Care Act into law," Obama said at the time.

+Obama said in a statement Thursday night that "John Dingell's life reminds us that change does not always come with a flash, but instead with steady, determined effort.
+Over the course of the longest congressional career in history, John led the charge on so much of the progress we take for granted today."

-Dingell also chaired the House Energy and Commerce Committee for several terms, but lost the gavel to former Rep. Henry Waxman, D-Calif., who contended that Dingell slowed environmental legislation because of his ties to the auto industry.
+Dingell also chaired the House Energy and Commerce Committee for several terms — where he was an imposing figure who grilled witnesses, often powerful corporate leaders — but lost the gavel to former Rep. Henry Waxman, D-Calif., who contended that Dingell slowed environmental legislation because of his ties to the auto industry.

 U.S. Sen. Debbie Stabenow, D-Mich., on Thursday night called Dingell "my dear friend" and said his wife has been carrying on his legacy in Congress.
 "I know that all of us in Michigan are sending her and their family and many friends our love and support at this time," Stabenow said.